TylorS/typed/apps/website/content/guides/refsubject-template-hydration.md

 protocol.
 On the server it encodes the ref's current value into HTML; during Typed DOM hydration it decodes that value before the ref's ordinary initializer continues.

 Use it only for state that crosses this server-to-browser boundary.
+This is an SSR-branch guide;
+use [renderer-independent state](/explore/refsubject-renderer-independent-state) for the State path.
 Use `RefSubject.make` for state that begins and stays in one runtime.
 Hydration is not a general persistence mechanism: the browser must be adopting compatible Typed HTML from the same template.